vechain/vechain-docs/introduction-to-vechain/about-the-vechain-blockchain/governance.md

 VeChain's on-chain governance process consists of three phases:

-* **Decision Making:** First phase where decisions on executing certain on-chain actions are made.
+* **Decision-Making:** First phase where decisions on executing certain on-chain actions are made.
 Decisions are obtained through voting.
 Voting can be conducted either on-chain via a voting contract or off-chain within the governing body.
 * **Authorization:** Second phase where a voted on-chain action is proposed to the governing body for final approval.
 Each proposal has to be approved by a majority of the members of the governing body.
 * **Execution:** Final phase of on-chain governance.
 Once a proposal has been approved by the required majority, anyone can trigger the execution of the on-chain action defined in the proposal.